MattiLehtinen/postgrator-cli/README.md

 npm install -g postgrator-cli
 ```

-Or if you prefer to use it on npm scripts on package.json:
+Or if you prefer to use it locally on your project using npm scripts of package.json:

 ```
 npm install postgrator-cli --save-dev